RNVizion/rnv-brand/BRAND_COLORS.md

 The register of RNVizion's **permanent** colors.
 Machine source: `engine/brand.py` (import from there; never hardcode).
 This doc is the human-readable explanation.

-Last locked: 2026-08-28 (rev 21 — **three rulings out of the ink-grid rollout, and two of them came from applying the grid rather than from looking for defects.** **Coincidence is permitted and must be named:** publishing the grid means an app ramp step can land on a registered value while doing a different job, and the apps' `COINCIDENT` table is adopted as the recording form — the same
+Last locked: 2026-08-29 (rev 22 — **the dark surface ladder is ruled with all four rungs registered, and the light hover plate is settled at `#e8e8e8`.** `APP` gains `canvas` `#0a0a0a`, `panel-hover` `#3a3a3a` and `hover-light` `#e8e8e8`; no existing value moved. **A correction from this side is recorded rather than quietly dropped:** rev 21 called the dark ladder "two-thirds specified" on the grounds that `border` `#333333` is not a rung — it is `grey(3)` on the ink grid, an edge rather than a surface, and was never part of this ladder.
+The wrong reading is what sent the app side hunting a gap that did not exist. rev 21 — **three rulings out of the ink-grid rollout, and two of them came from applying the grid rather than from looking for defects.** **Coincidence is permitted and must be named:** publishing the grid means an app ramp step can land on a registered value while doing a different job, and the apps' `COINCIDENT` table is adopted as the recording form — the same